PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ![TimeSeries_Image2](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/TimeSeries_Image2.png)

-*Fig.7.
+*Fig. 7.
 Time series animation display.*

 The figure above illustrate how users can explore different time points, with names as labeled in their uploaded expression files, by using the slider (**A**) to move through the different time points and observe how the pathway changes over time.